sdross0/orbital-datacenter-brightness/README.md

 The renderer that produces the video is not included.
 It carries texture and star catalog assets with their own licensing, and its exposure constants are tuned by eye for legibility.
 They are a presentation choice and carry no physical meaning.
-The counts above are the claim, and they are what is reproducible here.
+The video is an illustrative rendering.
+The reproducible quantitative output of this repository is the visibility count table above.

 ## License